-Moral: kindness to churls is lethal.
-And that's how make a reactionary out of a young radical."
-"How many come through it with any shred of an ideal left."
+Dirk twisted on a smile.
+"Moral: Kindness to churls is lethal.
+And that's how you make a reactionary out of a young radical."

+"How many come through it with any shred of an ideal left?"

 "One," Dirk said judiciously.
-"I'm no historian, mind you-but I know of only one."
+"I'm no historian, mind you but I know of only one."

 "Oh?"
 Gar raised an eyebrow.
 "What happened to him?"

 "He started treating his churls decently, and the neighboring Lord didn't like that-it might give his own churls nasty ideas.
-So he declared war, and the King lent some of his own troops to help out" Gar nodded slowly.
+So he declared war, and the King lent some of his own troops to help out."

+Gar nodded slowly.
 "I take it there wasn't too much of him left by the time they got through."
 "His daughter managed to escape, with her grandfather.
 We smuggled them out; now he's lobbying for us with the Tribunal."

 Gar nodded.
 "And the liberal?"

 "He stayed on the planet-or in it, I should say.
 Six feet down."

 A trumpet blew in the arena, and Belloc reached up to touch Gar's shoulder.
 "Gather them, Outlander.
 It is time."

 The churls were pacing, impatiently swinging their lead-clad fists and growling at one another.
 Dirk slammed the iron door open, and every head in the room snapped around toward the crash.
 The muttering cut off, and every eye fastened on Gar as he stepped in.
 He ran his gaze over them in a quick survey and nodded, satisfied.
 "All right, now's your chance.
 Come out howling, they expect that-but don't get carried away.
 Keep sight of me, whatever you do.
 Follow me wherever I go, and I may bring some of you out of this alive.
-Don't stop to pick off a tempting lordling along the way-just follow."
+Don't stop to pick off a tempting lordling along the way just follow."

 Their cheer went up, and Dirk's spirits dropped.
 They wouldn't remember.

 But Gar nodded, satisfied, and turned away.
-The churls streamed out after him, down me halls to pile up against me portcullis like a human flood.
+The churls streamed out after him, down the halls to pile up against the portcullis like a human flood.

 The Master of the Games strutted about in the center of the arena, calling out the opening amenities in a clarion tone.
-When he finished, he turned away toward the
+When he finished, he turned away toward the safety of the arena wall, walking very quickly.
+He stepped on a stairway, and it retracted as he climbed, telescoping in till it swung away into a recess in the wall.

 The lordlings stepped forward, swinging their swords and glancing at one another nervously, stretching out into a line across the far end of the arena.

 A trumpet blasted.
 Gears clashed, iron grumbled, and the portcullis slid up.
 Gar bellowed and charged out.
-Dirk leaped into place beside him, glancing back to make sure; Hugh, Bertrand and Oliver were following, and the three separate groups of churls were following them.
+Dirk leaped into place beside him, glancing back to make sure; Hugh, Bertrand, and Oliver were following, and the three separate groups of churls were following them.
 He looked back just in time to avoid slamming into Gar as the giant skidded to a halt, facing the steel-clad line fifty feet away.
 Dirk stopped and Hugh snapped dead still just behind him.
 Bertrand and Oliver leaped to the sides, and the churls fanned out behind them into a solid, charged line, like a condenser about to spit.

 A murmur rippled through the arena, rose in a wave.
 The gladiator-churls had never been organized before.